Reauthorize the National Flood Insurance Program

 The purpose of the 2012 Biggert-Waters Act was to make the NFIP solvent, as the program faced a $20 billion deficit.
 However, the law resulted in some unintended consequences for local governments, residents and businesses: multiple counties, both coastal and inland, reported that homeowners and businesses experienced dramatic increases in annual NFIP flood insurance premiums due to phase-outs of subsidized premium rates.
 Additionally, due to a provision contained in the Biggert-Waters Act, FEMA began to update Flood Insurance Rate Maps (FIRMs), which included new low-lying areas that also began to face drastic rate increases.

 In 2014, with NACo’s support, Congress passed the Homeowner Flood Insurance Affordability Act (P.L.
-113- 89), which included several key reforms to the Biggert-Waters Act favorable to counties, including: grandfathering of premiums for properties built to code prior to the release of the updated Flood Insurance Rate Maps (FIRMs); retroactive refunds to NFIP policyholders if they paid a higher premium under Biggert-Waters; and the removal of a sales trigger that fully actualized premium rates at the point of sale for properties that were added to new flood zones.
+113- 89), which included several key reforms to the Biggert-Waters Act favorable to counties, including grandfathering of premiums for properties built to code prior to the release of the updated Flood Insurance Rate Maps (FIRMs); retroactive refunds to NFIP policyholders if they paid a higher premium under Biggert-Waters; and the removal of a sales trigger that fully actualized premium rates at the point of sale for properties that were added to new flood zones.

 NACo supports the National Flood Insurance Program Reauthorization (NFIP-RE) Act of 2023 (S.2141/H.R.
-4349) which would cap annual premium increases, incorporates affordability provisions for low- and middle-income policyholders, increase investments in flood mitigation and heighten transparency on FEMA’s new risk rating system.
+4349) which would cap annual premium increases, incorporate affordability provisions for low- and middle-income policyholders, increase investments in flood mitigation and heighten transparency on FEMA’s new risk rating system.

 Key Talking Points

-• Congress should enact a long-term reauthorization of the NFIP.
+- Congress should enact a long-term reauthorization of the NFIP.
 When the federal government uses short-term funding extensions, counties are often unable to effectively plan and implement a workable budget.
 The NFIP is currently operating under an extension that will expire on September 30, 2024.

-• Congress should pass the National Flood Insurance Program Reauthorization (NFIP-RE) Act of 2023 (S.2141/H.R.
+- Congress should pass the National Flood Insurance Program Reauthorization (NFIP-RE) Act of 2023 (S.2141/H.R.
 4349) which would provide five years of continuous operation and greater stability for policyholders through capped annual premium increases, incorporated affordability provisions, increased investments in flood mitigation and heightened risk rating system transparency.

 Advocacy